bbc/simorgh/ws-nextjs-app/README.md

-# WS Renderer
+# WS NextJS App

-This is an early POC of a nextjs app that can be deployed to utilise 'Incremental Static Regeneration' in NextJS.
-The goal is deploy a highly performant version of our site where users never hit origin except for newly created content (and this origin call could be eliminated with 'On-demand Static Regeneration' to follow later).
+This is an early POC of a NextJS app to test rendering the new Live pages.

-It also utilises existing Simorgh components so as to practice 'evolutionary architecture', we gradually move towards to NextJS app without rebuilding all our React components from scratch.
-Gradually the original Express app goes out of use production.
+It utilises existing Simorgh components so as to practice 'evolutionary architecture', we gradually move towards to NextJS app without rebuilding all our React components from scratch.
+We will gradually migrate across our other page types to this app in the future.

+## Setup

+- Run `yarn install` to install dependencies
+- Run `yarn dev` to start the development server on `http://localhost:7081`
+- Navigate to `http://localhost:7081/kyrgyz/new_live/cz74kjpyk07t` to see the page